 3-block course; Open to grade 12

 Students will address the essential question: “What is the best way to provide order and prosperity to the inhabitants of the international community?”
 In answering this question, they will learn about a world full of countries with a wide diversity of political structures and practices.
 Students will learn about the sources of public authority and political power, the interrelationships among states, citizens and society, political institutions and frameworks, and forces for political change.
-The skills and strategies necessary for performing well on the A.P. exam will be developed and practiced extensively throughout the course.
 Prerequisites: U.S. History Offered in alternate years.
 Not offered in 2021-2022.

-Mr. Sharp taught at Madeira from 1995 to 2000 and returned in 2004.
+Andrew Sharp taught at Madeira from 1995 to 2000 and returned in 2004.
 He earned a bachelor's degree in Political Science and English from Connecticut College and a master's degree in International Politics from The George Washington University.
-Before becoming Director of Co-Curriculum, he served as head of the History Department, he was assistant academic dean.
+Before becoming Director of Co-Curriculum, he served as head of the History Department, was assistant academic dean and taught history.